As an Amazon Associate I earn from qualifying purchases.

 - It may take a few extra minutes of baking for the pie to get hot enough to bubble, which means it’s fully done.
 If your crust starts to brown too much, cover it loosely with a piece of foil.

 - If you want to offset most of these things, use a dry/granular sweetener.
-It will help everything except with softening the skins.
+It will help everything except softening the skin.
 For a mildly sweet pie, use a ½ cup.
 For a sweeter pie, use ¾ cup.
 I don’t recommend 1 cup unless you have a very serious sweet tooth.

 Blueberry Pie Ingredients

-1 standard pie crust – You’ll want to bake the bottom crust ahead of time for about 10 minutes.
+Pie crust – You’ll want to bake the bottom crust ahead of time for about 10 minutes.

-1 lb. blueberries – I prefer fresh berries because they tend to hold up better.
+Blueberries – I prefer fresh berries because they tend to hold up better.
 But you can absolutely use frozen berries if that’s all you have on hand.

-1 large egg – optional – for egg washing top crust for a golden finish.
+Eggs – optional – for egg washing top crust for a golden finish.

 How To Make Blueberry Pie From Scratch

 Preheat oven to 350 F.

 Add all pie filling ingredients to a large mixing bowl.